pvarshh/tennis-prediction/README.md

 <p>74906 rows × 51 columns</p>
 </div>

-For easier analysis, we changed the tournament date to a Y/M/D format
+For ease of access and analysis later on, we first changed the tournament date to a YYYY-MM-DD datetime format using pandas.

-Next, we columns with missing values that we would later have to fill in using imputation stategies ensuring consistent data across the board for our model to analyze.
-We found teh following columns that need to be imputed
+Next, we consider columns with missing values; we later fill in the values using imputation stategies ensuring consistent data across the board for our model to analyze.
+We found the following columns that need to be imputed:

     surface, winner_seed, winner_entry, winner_ht, winner_age, loser_seed loser_entry, loser_hand, loser_ht, loser_age, minutes, w_ace', w_df, w_svpt, w_1stIn, w_1stWon, w_2ndWon, w_SvGms, w_bpSaved, w_bpFaced,l_ace, l_df, l_svpt, l_1stIn, l_1stWon, l_2ndWon, l_SvGms, l_bpSaved, l_bpFaced, winner_rank, winner_rank_points, loser_rank, loser_rank_points

-The resulting analysis of missing values in the columsn is as follows
+The resulting table shows the distribution of missing values in the columns as follows:

     surface                  53